Understanding Data Types and Constraints

 - The composite

-UNIQUEconstraint keeps us from inserting the same student/course/semester combination twice. gradeallowsNULLfor in-progress courses.
+UNIQUEconstraint keeps us from inserting the same product into the same order twice. discountallowsNULLor zero for full-price items.

 Type Selection Guidelines